escowin/boathouse-etl/docs/development/plan-typesript-cleanup.md

   gender?: 'M' | 'F';
   age?: number | undefined;
   birthYear?: number | string;           // ❌ Should be birth_year
-  portStarboard?: 'Starboard' | ...;     // ❌ Should be port_starboard
+  portStarboard?: 'Starboard' | ...;     // ❌ Should be side
-  sweepScull?: 'Sweep' | ...;            // ❌ Should be sweep_scull
+  sweepScull?: 'Sweep' | ...;            // ❌ Should be discipline
   usraAgeCategory?: string;              // ❌ Should be usra_age_category
   weightKg?: number | string;            // ❌ Should be weight_kg
   heightCm?: number | string;            // ❌ Should be height_cm